Torta de Azeitão: History

 recipe and other recipes created by Maria Albina.
-While O Cego remains the origin of the Tortas de Azeitão, other pastelaria in Azeitão offer the pastry as well.
+While O Cego remains the origin of the Tortas de Azeitão, other pastelarias in Azeitão offer the pastry as well.
 Another shop offers the pastry in other filling flavors, such as gianduia.

 Although not considered a conventual sweet, it shares many of its egg-rich characteristics.
 Notably, the sponge cake is made with maize flour instead of wheat flour.
 A similar roll cake made of wheat flour and filled with doces de ovos is found in Viana do Castelo known as torta de Viana is classified as a conventual sweet.